nk88-coder/PRODIGY_GA_01/README.md

 This is a **plug-and-play Python script** to finetune GPT-2 using your own chatbot-style data (like user-bot messages).
 Designed for internships, GenAI projects, or to show off your AI game 💬⚡

+✅ Currently fine-tuned on Shakespearean text for poetic and dramatic conversations.

 ---

 ## 🚀 Features